stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 ## Viewing a comparison report

 To view a comparison report, click on the comparison whose report you would like to view.
-In the cmoparisons details pane, click **View comparisons report**.
+In the **comparisons details** pane, click **View comparisons report**.
 The report displays the following information:

 * **Title.** The title of each e-resource that is whether in one or the other or both packages, shown in alphabetical order.
 * **Available via.** The name of the platform of the specific e-resource and a link to the e-resource on this platform.